Graduate and Postdoc Trainees

 Kara Million

 Kara’s research focused on parasites, mate choice, and immunogenetic diversity in darters, colorful freshwater fish.
 In her dissertation research she used field, experimental, and molecular techniques to evaluate several competing hypotheses proposed to explain the maintenance of high genetic diversity in MHCs, a component of the vertebrate immune system.
 Kara monitored patterns of parasite infection in wild darters and used next-gen sequencing techniques to search for signatures of heterozygote advantage or negative frequency-dependent selection at MHC loci.
 She also used behavioral trials in the lab to determine whether mate choice mediates MHC diversity in darters.
-Kara is currently a Postdoctoral Researcher at the University of Maryland Baltimore County.
+Kara is currently an Assistant Professor at the University of North Alabama.

 Kelly Moench